Sustainable and Fossil Energy: Options and Consequences

 Fees and Tuition

-Tuition: Tuition for three U of M credits and course fees must be paid directly to the University of Michigan and will be billed on or before June 30th, 2013.
+Tuition: Tuition for three U-M credits and course fees must be paid directly to the University of Michigan and will be billed on or before June 30th, 2015.
 Guest students are charged upper division rates.
 Up to date tuition rates can be found at the U of M Registrar website.
-Departmental Financial Aid to help offset tuition cost is available for all University of Michigan students.
+Departmental Financial Aid to help offset tuition cost is available for all qualified University of Michigan students.
 Please direct any questions to email@example.com or call 734.615.8600.

 Frequently Asked Questions